Skip to main content

 Does Dietary Protein Quality Influence Hormonal Signaling?

 The quality and source of dietary protein significantly influence hormonal signaling, particularly concerning insulin, glucagon, and growth hormone.
 Different amino acid profiles can elicit varying insulinotropic responses.
-For example, branched-chain amino acids (BCAAs) found abundantly in animal proteins can stimulate insulin secretion.
+For example, branched-chain (BCAAs) found abundantly in animal proteins can stimulate insulin secretion.
 While acute insulin spikes are a normal physiological response to food, chronic overstimulation, often associated with high intake of refined carbohydrates and certain protein sources, can contribute to insulin resistance over time.

 Furthermore, protein intake influences the somatotropic axis, which involves growth hormone (GH) and insulin-like growth factor 1 (IGF-1).
 Adequate protein is necessary for optimal GH and IGF-1 production, which are critical for tissue repair, muscle maintenance, and metabolic regulation.
 However, excessive protein intake, particularly from sources high in methionine, has been hypothesized to influence longevity pathways by affecting mTOR signaling.
 Balancing protein intake with overall caloric needs and activity levels is a nuanced consideration for long-term endocrine resilience.